-The resolution supported the proposal of the Secretary-General to establish an environmental management group contained in his report on Environment and Human Settlements (A/53/463).
+The resolution supported the proposal of the Secretary-General to establish an environmental management group contained in his report on the Environment and Human Settlements (A/53/463).

 The EMG membership consists of the 51 specialized agencies, programmes and organs of the United Nations including the secretariats of the Multilateral Environmental Agreements.

 The group is chaired by the Executive Director of UN Environment (UNEP) and supported by a secretariat provided by UN Environment .
 The Secretariat is located in Geneva, Switzerland.

 The EMG identifies issues on the international environmental agenda that warrant cooperation, and finds ways of engaging its collective capacity in coherent management responses to those issues.

 In accordance with its Terms of Reference the EMG works through technical meetings, Issue Management Groups and task forces.
 Representatives of intergovernmental bodies, civil society and international non-governmental organizations can be invited to contribute.
 Find out more about EMG Governance.